-Providing Branding And Attribution Assets With Each API Response22 Sep 2016
+Providing Branding And Attribution Assets With Each API Response

 I am tracking on the approaches of API providers who have branding world together when it comes to platform operations.
 I'm always surprised at how few API providers actually have anything regarding branding in place, especially when it seems like loss of brand control, attribution, and other concerns seem to be at the top of everyone's list.